South Hazelton: Rocher Déboulé Mountain

 Rocher de Boule was the largest mine in the district.
 The GTP constructed a siding at Tramville, the lower terminal of the mine tramway, which was about 7 km southwest of South Hazelton.
 The GTP's refusal to establish a station there caused delay and expense for both parties.
 In summer 1916, the mine complained that poor GTP service had filled up storage space in the ore bunker at Prince Rupert, the ore dump at Tramville, and at the mine head, causing the company to reduce production for the remainder of the year.
 The development of other claims on the mountain prompted the province to build an 11 mi winding road to Skeena Crossing.
-Although freight freights stopped at that location, the GTP refused to construct a siding and station.
+Although way freights stopped at that location, the GTP refused to construct a siding and station.
 In response to complaints, the Railway Commission ordered the GTP to install a siding and small station within 30 days.